BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p1.md

 3. That memory region will have **read** and **write** permissions.
 This come from "or-ing":
 `PROT_READ | PROT_WRITE = 0x1 | 0x2 = 0x3`

-4. The changes in memory are not visible to others processes and not are not backed by any file.
+4. The changes in memory are not visible to other processes and not are backed by any file.
 Again, this explanation comes from "or-ing":
 `MAP_PRIVATE | MAP_ANONYMOUSE = 0x20 | 0x2 = 0x22`.